 - Plan in advance what you’re going to do and when.

-In large part, because we’re under the mistaken impression that we should, as much as possible, feel good in the moment.
+In large part, we don’t follow through on our commitments to ourselves because we’re under the mistaken impression that we should, as much as possible, feel good in the moment.
 But as evolving humans, we’re meant to prioritize lasting pleasure and growth over instant gratification.

 Let’s acknowledge that this can be hard, and actually runs counter to popular culture messaging that feeds the “I’ll do what I want when I want” narrative that steals so many of our dreams.
 The result is not only that we don’t make progress into healthier habits and other metrics of our personal evolution that we actually really care about.
 It’s also that we get more and more mired in a lack of self-trust, which in turn erodes our confidence.